 Kneel Before Frodo: When Chon finally gets to the imprisoned Pei-Pei, he bows to her and refuses to get up.
 This reveals her identity to the other railroad workers, who also kneel before her.

-Land In The Saddle: Roy and Chon do this to escape Van Cleef.
-Roy is successful; Chon, who has never done before and is drunk besides, lands on the horse backwards and then falls over.
+Land in the Saddle: Roy and Chon do this to escape Van Cleef.
+Roy is successful; Chon, who has never done before and is drunk besides, lands on the horse backwards, which is also drunk, and then falls over.

 Let's Get Dangerous: As Lo Fong corners a weakened Chon, Princess Pei-Pei springs into action (even as she's injured herself) and kicks Lo Fong's ass long enough for Chon to get the upper hand for good.

 Let's You and Him Fight: Chon initially has to fight off an Imperial Guard in the climax before they realize Pei-Pei's in danger and must confront Lo Fong.

 Line-of-Sight Name: In Shanghai Knights, Roy comes up with the pseudonym "Sherlock Holmes" in this manner.
 No, not from seeing anything written by Arthur Conan Doyle: In fact, he's the one who inspires Sir Arthur to use that name.

 Noodle Implements: "She picked the lock using a deck of rather risque playing cards, then she scaled the walls using a mop, a fork, and various pilfered undergarments.
 You've got to hand it to the Chinese; they're really quite ingenious, aren't they?"